Devandra21/Insights_on_IMDB_Revidly/README.md

 6. In which year maximum TV shows ended?
 7. What factors lead to higher rating?

-According to calculated insights the calculated ansewrs of above questions are:-
+According to calculated insights the answers of above questions are:-
 1. Drama
 2. Altar Gültekin(actor)-Hazar Deniz BG(director)
 3. 16-20